(206) 295-7974

 This Class Is Right for Your Family If:

-• Your child is between 7 and 12 and can read at a 3rd grade level and higher (necessary for learning scripts).
+• Your child is between 7 and 12 and can read at a 3rd grade level or higher (necessary for learning scripts).

 • Your child has siblings, friends, and/or classmates that they want to get along better with.